NixOS/nix.dev/source/tutorials/towards-reproducibility-pinning-nixpkgs.md

 ```

 This command will generate `nix/sources.json` with information about how and where
 dependencies are fetched.
-It will also create `nix/sources.nix` which glues the sources together in Nix.
+It will also create `nix/sources.nix`, which glues the sources together in Nix.

-By default `niv` will use the **latest stable** NixOS release.
+By default, `niv` will use the **latest stable** NixOS release.
 However, you should check to see which version is currently specified in [the niv repository](https://github.com/nmattia/niv) if you require a specific release, as it might lag behind.

-You can see which version `niv` is tracking as follow:
+You can see which version `niv` is tracking as follows:

 > \$ niv show